Jason Burns ‘95

 - Major: Economics (& Minor in Visual Arts)

 - Hometown: Malibu, CA

-- Where you live now: Los Angeles, CA
+- Currently lives: Los Angeles, CA

 - Career: Talent Agent; Partner, Co-Head of Motion Picture Literary | United Talent Agency